Eric von Hippel

 Eric von Hippel (born August 27, 1941) is an American economist and a professor at the MIT Sloan School of Management, specializing in the nature and economics of distributed and open innovation.
 He is best known for his work in developing the concept of user innovation – that end-users, rather than manufacturers, are responsible for a large amount of innovation.
-In order to describe this phenomenon, in 1986 he introduced the term lead user.
+In 1986 he coined the term lead user to describe this phenomenon.

-Eric von Hippel is the son of the material scientist and physicist Arthur Robert von Hippel, who was also a professor at MIT.
-His great uncle is the German ophthalmologist Eugen von Hippel.
+Eric von Hippel is the son of the Arthur Robert von Hippel, a material scientist and physicist who was also a professor at MIT.
+His mother was Dagmar Franck von Hippel, a daughter of James Franck, a German physicist who won the 1925 Nobel Prize for Physics with Gustav Hertz "for their discovery of the laws governing the impact of an electron upon an atom."
+His great-uncle is the German ophthalmologist Eugen von Hippel.